 Your class didn’t occur as originally planned.
 Parents receive a prorated refund for any of the following situations:

-You missed, cancelled, or attempted to reschedule a class time.
+You missed, canceled, or attempted to reschedule a class time.
 In the event that the parent is unable to attend the rescheduled meeting, they can request a refund.

 If a class starts more than 5 minutes late or ends more than 5 minutes early, parents can request a refund for the class meeting.

 If part of a multiday class is rescheduled and the learner is unable to attend the rescheduled meeting(s), parents can request a refund based on the number of meetings that were rescheduled.